 10. A legal representative of, or a support-giver to, a disabled person has the right to an additional remunerable day-off once in a month in addition to [official] holidays or he/she has the right to agree with the employer a working time that is different from that envisaged by the internal regulations.

 11. Employer shall keep daily record of working hours of the employee, through written and/or electronic form, and inform employee the document on working hours monthly record, except to a situation where it is impossible to keep such record due to characteristics of work organization.
 Employer shall keep working hours record document for one year.
 The employer is obliged to keep the record for 1 year.
-The rules of recording of working hours shall be defined by the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (hereinafter referred to as „Minister)“, after consultation with social partners.
+The forms of recording of working hours shall be defined by the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (hereinafter referred to as „Minister)“, after consultation with social partners.

 Article 25 – Working time for shift work